 Relief packages for people affected by COVID-19

-It is extremely important that you are in contact with your lender where you are seeking relief from your repayments.
-Links to COVID-19 specific information from several banks are at listed below.
+Links to COVID-19 specific information and general support for customers in financial difficulty from several banks are listed below.
 If your bank is not listed then go to your bank's main webpage for further advice.

 If your partner has placed a “hold” on a joint accountTOP